About the Shalom Tenants Alliance

 - The terms of your lease, not the landlord's "general policies," dictate whether or not you can be charged late fees.

-- When "mystery charges" appear on your rent bill, send a letter to
+- When "mystery charges" appear on your rent bill, send a letter to the landlord, via Certified Mail, requesting an explanation.

 "Notices to Cure" and Litigation